Selenoprotein: Selenophosphate synthetase

 The production of selenoprotein cannot occur without selenophosphate, which is produced by selenophosphate synthetase.
 Vertebrates including humans carry two versions of this enzyme, with one (SEPHS2) being a selenoprotein and the other (SEPHS1) replacing it with a threonine, though still with a vestigial SECIS element.
 Analysis of animal versions of this enzyme show that the original animal version is a selenoprotein, with SEPHS1 arising later through gene duplication.

 Among prokaryotes, most bacteria have a version with cystine instad of selenocystine, suggesting that this may be the ancestral state (which would avoid the chicken-and-egg problem).
 Some have two versions, one with Sec and the other with Cys.
 Archaea mostly have the Sec version.

-SelT, SelW, SelH, and Rdx12
+Selenoproteins H, T, V, W, and MIEN1

-The human selenoproteins H (C11orf31, W (SEPW1), T (SELT), and V (SELENOV) are related to each other and the non-selenoprotein RDX12.
+The human selenoproteins H (SELENOH), T (SELENOT), and V (SELENOV), W (SELENOW), are related to each other and the non-selenoprotein MIEN1(or RDX12).
 The version of Rdx12 in fish is a selenoprotein, suggesting that the human lineage lost the Sec during evolution on land.
 All of these fold similarly to thioredoxin and serve a redox function.